Traversable Wormholes induced by Stress Energy Conservation: combining Casimir Energy with a scalar field: Casimir wormholes for massless scalar field

-Then the first EFE \eqref{eom1} will lead to
+Then, the first EFE \eqref{eom1} will lead to

-For this profile there exists $r=\bar{r}$ such that $b(\bar{r})=0$ and this is located at
+For this profile, there exists $r=\bar{r}$ such that $b(\bar{r})=0$ and this is located at

-To further proceed, we substitute \eqref{b(r)c} and \eqref{Lambda} into the second EFE \eqref{pr(r)} retrieving
+To further proceed, we substitute \eqref{b(r)c} and \eqref{Lambda} into the second EFE \eqref{pr(r)}, retrieving

-We have consistency if and only if the above equality is satisfied on the throat.
-This requirement provides a similar expression for the constant $C$ with Eq.\eqref{C}.
+We have consistency if and only if the above equality is satisfied at the throat.
+This requirement provides a similar expression for the constant $C$ with \eqref{C}.
 Inserting this value of $C$ into \eqref{puz}, one finds